electron/electron/docs/api/web-contents.md

 * `frameProcessId` Integer
 * `frameRoutingId` Integer

-Emitted when any frame (including main) starts navigating. `isInplace` will be `true` for in-page navigations.
+Emitted when any frame (including main) starts navigating. `isInPlace` will be `true` for in-page navigations.

 #### Event: 'will-redirect'